legion2809/RmorfBinEditorWPF/README.md

 # Rmorf.bin Editor
-Rmorf.bin Editor is a program which purposed to animate morph objects in Mafia: TCOLH
+Rmorf.bin Editor is a program which purposed to animate morph objects in "Mafia: The City of Lost Heaven".

 *Basically, this program should work properly only on Windows 10, 11.*

-## What is morph objects?
+## What are morph objects?
 * Flags (MISE10-LETISTE, MISE16-LETISTE, MISE14-PARNIK, MISE06-AUTODROM)
 * Water (MISE15-PRISTAV, MISE18-PRISTAV)
 * Trees (MISE09-PREJIMKA)